Justice League: Doom

-Justice League: Doom is a 2012 American animated superhero film directed by Lauren Montgomery and written by Dwayne McDuffie.
+Justice League: Doom is a 2012 American anime-influenced animated superhero film directed by Lauren Montgomery and written by Dwayne McDuffie.
 A standalone sequel to Justice League: Crisis on Two Earths (2010), it was loosely based on "JLA: Tower of Babel", a 2000 comic book storyline that ran in the DC Comics series JLA.
 It is the 13th film of the DC Universe Animated Original Movies.

 Justice League: Doom was released on February 28, 2012.
 The film also features various actors reprising their roles from the DC Animated Universe.

 Plot

 Vandal Savage plans to start a new civilization by exterminating two thirds of the population and hires Mirror Master to hack into the Batcomputer and steal contingency plans devised by Batman to incapacitate his League teammates should they go rogue.
 Savage assembles Cheetah, Star Sapphire, Metallo, Bane, Mirror Master, and Ma'alefa'ak and offers them money to simultaneously attack the League members using the plans, which he has altered to be lethal.
 Together, the villains form the Legion of Doom.

 As each of them do their part to take out the Justice League, Alfred Pennyworth informs Batman that the bodies of Thomas and Martha Wayne have been exhumed and are missing.
 At their graves, Bane ambushes Batman, then beats him unconscious and buries him alive in his father's coffin.

 Martian Manhunter celebrates his birthday with his colleagues in his civilian identity as John Jones.
 A disguised Ma'afela'ak gives him a drink laced with poison containing magnesium carbonate, then sets him on fire with enough magnesium to fuel the flame for weeks.

 Cheetah ambushes Wonder Woman at a dock and infects her with nanomachines that make her perceive everyone as Cheetah.
 This will cause her to fight until she dies from a stress-induced heart attack or brain aneurysm.
 The Amazon proceeds to attack both Cheetah and nearby innocent bystanders.

 Mirror Master lures Flash into a trap, attaching a bomb to his wrist.
 If he tries to remove it or decreases in speed, the bomb will explode, killing everyone in a three-mile radius.

 Star Sapphire targets Green Lantern, luring him to a mine and using Scarecrow's fear gas on him.
 After he fails to save her hostages' lives, she convinces him that he does not deserve his mantle, causing him to renounce his ring and resign himself to his fate in the collapsing mine.

 On the Daily Planets roof, former employee Henry Ackerman is aiming to commit suicide.
 Superman arrives on the scene and talks Ackerman down.
 However, Ackerman, revealed to be a disguised Metallo, shoots him with a Kryptonite bullet.